 - Counter top edging: New York Metal

-- Kitchen cabinets: Vintage Youngstown, salvaged from Community Forklift, stripped and repainted by auto body shop
+- Kitchen cabinets: Vintage Youngstown, salvaged from Community Forklift, stripped and repainted by auto body shop.
+(Remember readers, when working with old materials Be Safe / Renovate Safe.)

 - Kitchen pendant lighting above sink: Astron Tri from Rejuvenation